-Each competiton is limited to 64 players.
+Each competiton is limited to 64 players/pairs.
 Each round is drawn and in the first round the player at the top of the draw gets home advantage.
 In subsequent rounds home and away will be drawn.
 However a player will have no more than two consecutive home draws.
-Matches are played over 18 holes with full handicap difference.
+Matches are played over 18 holes with full handicap difference (HiLo - 1/2 difference between aggregate handicaps of each side).
 Semi Final and the Final are played on neutral courses.

 Entry for these KOs is made on-line and a CDH number must be provided on sign-up.
 These competitions are very popular and early entry is recommended to be sure of a place.

 The ELCGA holds three Open 18 hole Stableford Meetings each year.
 One for players within the + to 20 handicap range, one for players within the 21 to 36 handicap ranges and another for Senior players aged 60+.
 Individual and aggregated prizes are awarded.
 Entry for these competitions is made on-line a CDH Number must be provided on sign-up.